What is Thyroid Conversion?

 Patients in this category have obvious thyroid damage but that damage isn’t yet reflected in their TSH.

-This is just one of many reasons where the TSH fails as the best test to identify low thyroid function if used by itself.
+This is just one of many reasons why the TSH fails as the best test to identify low thyroid function if used by itself.

 #3.
 High reverse T3